-Degree-seeking students in good standing who have a GPA of 3.33 or higher with a course load of 12 or more credit hours for a given semester, will be placed on the Dean's List for that semester.
-Students carrying fewer than 12 credit hours and a grade of Incomplete in one or more classes, will not be placed on the Dean's List until the Incomplete is removed from the semester record.
+Degree-seeking students in good standing who have a GPA of 3.50 or higher with a course load of 12 or more credit hours for a given semester will be placed on the Dean's List for that semester.
+Students carrying 12 credit hours and a grade of Incomplete in one or more classes will not be placed on the Dean's List.
 Students carrying 12 credit hours and taking a course as Pass/Fail will not qualify for the Dean's List.